iamgadmarconi/Assistant-Python/readme.md

 CLIENT_ID=
 CLIENT_SECRET=
 CLIENT_SECRET_ID=
+WOLFRAM_APP_ID=
+You_API_key=
 ```

-For the last two keys, you have to create an application in Microsoft Azure for the Graph API:
+For the Azure keys, you have to create an application in Microsoft Azure for the Graph API:

 ## Oauth Authentication